 What are the key differences between ETFs and Mutual Funds?

 - You can sell an ETF on the secondary market, just like buying and selling a stock, so when it’s time to cash your money out, it is often easier and more transparent with an ETF?

 - Investment aims – ETFs often try to mirror the market, while mutual funds try to earn as much as possible (as is well documented, many mutual funds, unfortunately, do not earn more than the market over a prolonged period of time).

 - Mutual funds generally have a higher minimum investment, making ETFs more accessible to novice investors who would just like to get started.

-How can an ETF be traded?
+What is an ETF and how can it be traded?

+When asking “what is an ETF” people often ask us how they can be traded.
 The price of an ETF is traded just like a stock and its price is determined by supply and demand.
 Therefore it is possible for the price of an ETF to deviate from its fundamental value, substantial deviations are short-lived.
 One thing with ETFs is that because they are transparent, informed investors know their value, therefore, if an ETF is expensive, it will be quickly sold by professional investors until the price falls back to its true value, and if it is cheap, it will be quickly bought.
 Investors generally need not worry about ETFs being above or below their fundamental value due to their transparency of ETFs.

 When an ETF is traded on the secondary market, i.e. buying or selling an ETF, investors do not need to interact with the ETF directly.
 So you are just buying the “shares” in the ETF off somebody else who wants to sell them.
 Do not worry though, the main ETFs have lots of people willing to buy and sell so you can always cash in or cash out at a time that is right for you.